 Overall, the market was due for a pull back.
 It seemed like every trading day in January, the market was only rising.
 So it is only natural that eventually the market was going to fall.

 It’s just that many didn’t think this type of volatility was going to happen so soon.
 So here are some things to keep in mind.

 #1.
 Rising Interest Rates Change Plans

 With interest rates hovering at near record lows, many investors were investing in safe stocks like utilities to earn a higher yield.
+The same is true for Motley Fool stock picks.
 But once interest rates began to rise, investors started to sell these stocks and move into less risky investments.

 Add with the belief now of at least 3 more rate hikes this year, more investors are starting to sell.

 #2.
 The Market Can’t Rise Forever

 As I noted, the market was primarily rising.
 It needed to fall back and reset.
 And that is what it did.
 But here is why there was a dramatic drop in the last few sessions.